adehan/english-for-designers/05-voice-tone/index.md

 ## Voice

 * Voice is a part of my brand and should reflect what I want to achieve with my work.
-My art should focus mainly on nature, fantasy themes, characters and invoke the feeling of adventure but also warm coziness.
-Since I'm not presenting my work only on social media, but also myself as an artist, I want to share personal stories, interesting insight or introspections people might relate to, while also having fun with it and not taking myself too seriously.
+My art should focus mainly on nature, fantasy themes, characters and invoke the feeling of adventure but also warm cosiness.
+Since I'm not presenting my work only on social media, but also myself as an artist, I want to share personal stories, interesting insights or introspections people might relate to, while also having fun with it and not taking myself too seriously.

 #### Voice characteristics
 * Friendly, personal and genuine
-* Calm playfullness
+* Calm playfulness

 ## Tone
-* Slighly changes according to situation, but always stays informal and calm/positive.
+* Slightly changes according to situation but always stays informal and calm/positive.

 ## Style